dhoyle/splicedocs-jekyll/pages/DeveloperTopics/Spark/SparkAdapterMethods.md

 These methods executes an SQL string within Splice Machine and returns the results in a Spark DataFrame.

 The only difference between `df` and `internalDf` methods is that the `internalDf` method runs internally and temporarily persists data on HDFS; this has a slight performance impact, but allows for checking permissions on Views.
-For more information, please see the [Accessing Database Objects](developers_spark_adapter.html#access) section in our *Using the Spark Adapter* topic.
+For more information, please see the [Accessing Database Objects](developers_spark_adapter.html#access) section in our *Using the Native Spark DataSource* topic.
 {: .noteIcon}

 <div class="fcnWrapperWide" markdown="1"><pre>